Angels with Dirty Faces (Sugababes song): Commercial performance

 "Angels with Dirty Faces" appeared on singles charts as part of its double A-side release with "Stronger".
 In the 23 November 2002 issue of the UK Singles Chart, the single debuted and peaked at number seven, granting the band their third consecutive top ten hit from the album.
 It appeared in the chart for thirteen weeks, and by April 2010, sold 125,000 copies in the UK, placing it twelfth on the group's best-selling songs list.
+"Stronger" peaked atop the UK Airplay Chart on 7 December 2002, while "Angels with Dirty Faces" did not reach the top 200, instead becoming a club hit.
 The double A-side peaked at number thirty-four on the Australian Singles Chart, where it charted for nine weeks.
 On the New Zealand Singles Chart, it debuted on 23 February 2003 at number forty-three and peaked at number twenty-four sixteen weeks later.
 The single spent a total of eighteen weeks on the chart, and gave the Sugababes their third consecutive top forty hit in the country.